porvah/Connectify/README.md

 1 - Secure **Login** and **Signup** Authentication, featuring email **verification** by sending a code to the user's email account.
 After successful login, a session code or token is provided to enhance security throughout the process.

-2 - **One-on-one messaging** supports image sharing and real-time communication.
+2 - **One-to-one messaging** supports image sharing and real-time communication.

 3 - **Messages queued on the server** if the receiver is offline.
 The server delivers these queued messages once the receiver reconnects.